 - A few tsp sesame oil to taste

 - A few tsp oyster sauce to taste

 Chinese Barbecue Pork (Char Siu)

-In a pot, combine hoisin sauce, sweet soy sauce, soy sauce, oyster sauce, honey, brown sugar, sesame oil, vegetable oil, and five spice powder.
-Stir and heat under medium heat.
-Once boiled, switched off heat.
-If you do not have sweet soy sauce (kicap manis), you can omit it but add an additional tablespoon of hoisin sauce to the mixture.
+- In a bowl, combine hoisin sauce, sweet soy sauce, soy sauce, oyster sauce, honey, brown sugar, sesame oil, and five spice powder.

-Place pork tenderloin(s) into a zip lock bag, add sauce to zip lock bag.
-Refrigerate and marinate for 24 hours.
+- Place pork tenderloin(s) into a zip lock bag, add sauce to zip lock bag.
+Refrigerate and marinate for 8 hours or more.

-Peel baby bok choy into individual stalks and wash to remove all the dirt on vegetable.
+- Peel baby bok choy into individual stalks and wash to remove all the dirt on vegetable.
 Cut bok choy into small pieces.

-Heat up pot with water.
-Once water is boiled, add in bok choy.
+- Heat up pot with water.
+Once water is boiled, add bok choy.
 Cook for 30-60 seconds and remove promptly.
 Pat dry bok choy.

-Transfer rice, Chinese Barbecue Pork, Bok Choy into bowl.
+- Transfer and divide rice, Chinese Barbecue Pork, Bok Choy into bowls.
 Pour sauce onto pork and rice.
 Serve and enjoy!